ar-to/websocketsamples/README.md

 `ws://localhost:3000` - you can connect to this websocket server and get some basic data `ws://localhost:3000/echo` - you can connect to this websocket server and get some basic data with a setTimeout() of 1 second.

+## Client

+The client connects to a provided websocket server url.
+Useful for testing connections without having to use the browser.